Honey and Clover: Live-action film

 The series was adapted into a live-action feature film produced by Asmik Ace Entertainment.
 It was directed by Masahiro Takada from a screenplay by Masahiko Kawahara and Masahiro Takada, and starred Arashi's Sakurai Sho as Takemoto, Yū Aoi as Hagu, Yūsuke Iseya as Morita, Ryō Kase as Mayama, and Megumi Seki as Ayumi.
 It was released in Japanese theaters on July 22, 2006.
 The film was released theatrically in the United States in fall of 2007 by Viz Media.
 The DVD for the film was released on January 12, 2007.
 The opening theme song is "Mahō no Kotoba" (魔法のコトバ) by Spitz, while the ending theme song is "Aozora Pedal" (アオゾラペダル) by Arashi.

 Live-action drama

 Japanese TV drama

 A 11-episode Japanese television drama adaptation aired on Fuji TV from January 8 to March 18, 2008.
 Written by Kaneko Shigeki, and directed by Masaki Tanamura and Hiroaki Matsuyama, the show starred Toma Ikuta as Takemoto, Riko Narumi as Hagumi, Hiroki Narimiya as Morita, Osamu Mukai as Mayama, and Natsuki Harada as Ayumi.
-The music for the series was provided by Shōgo Kaida, Keiichi Miyako (SOPHIA) and Shin Kono, while the theme song to the series was "Canvas" by the Japanese R&B singer Ken Hirai.
+The music for the series was provided by Shōgo Kaida, Keiichi Miyako (SOPHIA) and Shin Kono, while the theme song is "Canvas", performed by Ken Hirai.
 A DVD set was released for the series on July 11, 2008.